 - Liaison with LPC and LDC

-Members are elected on a four year services basis, Election take place regularly under the terms stipulated in the LMC constitution.
-The last election took place in May 2015.
+Members are elected on a four year service basis.
+Elections take place regularly under the terms stipulated in the LMC constitution.
+The last election took place in May 2021.
 Existing Members of the Committee may be re-nominated provided they agree.
 Elections take place every two years.

 - 6 Non-principal GPs from the constituencies